acapela000/hugotheme-whatisthaodoing.today/content/post/my-first-application-weather-forecast-2.md

     "projects",
     "weather forecast",
     "My first APP",
+    "backend",
 ]
 toc = true
 thumbnail = "https://cdn.dribbble.com/users/1503026/screenshots/15321987/weather_app_neumorphism_4x.png"
 +++

+If you haven't read it yet, in the [previous chapter](https://whatisthaodoing.today/post/my-1st-application-weather-forecast-chap.1-initializing-a-project/), I shared my inspiration for developing a weather forecasting web app and the cutting-edge tools I used to build it.
+Now, in chapter 2, I will talk about the technical aspects of backend development.
+Specifically, I will share my experience installing dependencies and adding a basic model, controller, and repository to lay the foundation for the app's functionality.
+So let's dive into the details of how I brought my vision to life.

 ## 3.Backend development

 After initialize the app successfully, I started to write the server-side code that powers my web app.
-Here at the `back-end` I'll choose a database to store my data, and write code to handle user authentication, server-side rendering, and any other functionality required by my app.
+Here at the `backend` I'll choose a database to store my data, and write code to handle user authentication, server-side rendering, and any other functionality required by my app.

 ### Stage 1: Installing dependencies